a-johanes/sejutacita_technical_test/README.md

 ![](./media/internal_ip.png)

 8. Now you can access the node using the internal ip and port, e.g. `192.168.1.105:32033`.
-You can try it with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for vscode using the `rest.http` file or use the postman and change the collection variables.
+You can try it with [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) for vscode using the `rest.http` file or use the Postman and change the collection variables.

+## Future Improvement

+- Handle pagination on get all user info route
+- Handle refresh for refresh token
+- Make user node communicate with auth node for authentication
+- Change response format for better REST API format.
+E.g. adding HATEOAS
+- Change the current Kubernetes script to deployment script